ZeusLN/zeus-docs/docs/for-users/getting-started/remote-or-embedded.md

 # Embedded node

-If you don't have a remote node or account to connect to, you can also use our [embedded node](/category/embedded-node), which will run on your phone.
+If you don't have a remote node or account to connect to, you can also use our [local wallet](/category/local-wallets), which will run on your phone.
 This is the simpler path that most people will choose.

 # Remote connections